 An initial assessment will let your dentist or orthodontist assess your teeth and give you a cost estimate.
 Remember that the cost of Inman Aligners only covers the straightening of your front teeth, whereas Invisalign aligners and traditional braces will treat the whole mouth.

 What do Inman Aligners cost with the NHS?

 Clear aligners are not a treatment option with the NHS; if you would like to get Inman aligners or another type of clear aligner you will have to pay for private treatment.
-Traditional, fixed metal braces are commonly used as a treatment by the NHS, but only for patients who have a clear medical need for orthodontic work.
+The NHS commonly use traditional, fixed metal braces as a treatment, but only for patients who have a clear medical need for orthodontic work.

 Inman Aligner vs. Invisalign

 The most well known clear aligner on the market is Invisalign; however, there are a few Invisalign alternatives to check out as well.
 The Inman Aligner is one of the lesser-known alternatives, and even though the treatment time might not be as long, it doesn't offer the same comprehensive treatment.

 Similarities between the Inman Aligner and the Invisalign system include:

 - Both are less noticeable than a fixed metal brace

 If you compare Inman Aligners vs. Invisalign side by side, the Inman brace is much more visible due to the thin metal bar running along the front of the teeth.
 The Inman Aligner is also a more bulky appliance due to the metal springs and bars it's made from.
 So, Invisalign aligners are a better choice for people who want their aligners to be practically unnoticeable.

 It's important to remember that the Invisalign system is a comprehensive orthodontic treatment for the entire mouth, unlike the Inman aligner which can only be used to correct the very front few teeth.